-A hardcore Cayenne Turbo GT variant was just added to the lineup for 2022.
+It first arrived on the market in 2019 as a 2020 model, and a hardcore Cayenne Turbo GT variant was just added to the lineup for 2022.

 This updated Cayenne Coupe should arrive in 2022 as a 2023 model.
 Its arrival will coincide with the arrival of updated version of the regular Cayenne, prototypes for which are also out testing.

 The Cayenne Coupe prototype shows the new face that Porsche plans for the entire Cayenne range.
 The key change is the squarer design for the headlights.
 There's also a new front fascia with larger intakes and a pair of horizontal elements for the integrated daytime running lights.